Shelek: Etymology

+Climate

+Shelek has a semi-arid climate (Köppen: BSk) with cold winters and hot summers.

 Population

 Shelek is notable for the fact that currently, with the population according to the 2009 census, 26,688 people (according to the 1999 census there were 22,703 people), it is one of the largest villages not only in the Almaty region, but throughout the country.
 Large populous villages are typical in the foothill regions of southern Kazakhstan.
 By the population of Shelek, some parts of Almaty and other regions are inferior.

 In Soviet times, Shelek became one of the most multinational villages of the region.
 Kazakhs, Uyghurs and Russians - the main nationalities of the village live here in considerable numbers.
 Here, deported under the rule of Stalin were the Greeks, Germans, Chechens, Meskhetian Turks and Koreans.
 In addition, several families were also represented by Ukrainians, Tatars, Armenians, Georgians, Bulgarians, Ossetians, Kurds, Assyrians, Dungans and others.

 In the early 1960s, during the open borders between the USSR and the PRC, three new waves of Uyghur settlers from troubled Xinjiang settled in Chilik.
 By the early 1970s, Uyghurs accounted for nearly one third of the total population of Chilik, outnumbering Kazakhs and Russians.
 The bulk of Uyghur immigrants settled compactly in houses on Oktyabrskaya Street, then on the outskirts of the village.
 By the mid-1970s, Uighurs began to play a significant role in the economy of the village, as they were engaged in the cultivation of high-yielding tobacco.
 In 2006, an interethnic conflict erupted between Uighurs and Kazakhs.Fortunately there were no casualties.

 Since the mid-2000s, in Shelek, as well as throughout southern and eastern Kazakhstan, there has been a large flow of migrants from China on the program of returning ethnic Kazakhs to their historical homeland.
 This served as a sharp change in the image of the village: the national composition was reduced due to the relocation of the majority of ethnic Europeans, the Kazakh language acquired more frequent use in everyday life, the infrastructure of the village itself began to develop at a rapid pace.